codegik/pocs/terraform-gcp/mysql-function/README.md

-# GCP + Terraform + Functions
+# GCP + Terraform + MySQL + Functions

-This POC is about creating GCP functions.
+This POC is about using functions to persist data into MySQL.

 ## Requirements
 - NodeJS 16 (nvm install 16)